jaybosamiya/Genetic-Expression-Generator/README.md

 One of the most useful cases for such a tool is for obfuscation routines.
 However, this tool was mainly created in order to learn concepts in Genetic Algorithms.

-A huge thanks to [ai-junkie](http://www.ai-junkie.com/ga/intro/gat1.html) for writing an amazing tutorial on genetic algorithms, in general. :)
+A huge thanks to [ai-junkie](http://www.ai-junkie.com/ga/intro/gat1.html) for writing an amazing tutorial on genetic algorithms, and to [yati-sagade](https://github.com/yati-sagade/exprolution/) for introducing me to the ai-junkie tutorial. :)

 Usage
 -----